TheProestAmongUsGamerGuy/EaglercraftX/README.md

-# You may need javascript and specific files to run these
+# You may need javascript and specific files to run these.